aahmed-se/pulsar-wiki/PIP-4:-Pulsar-End-to-End-Encryption.md

 ### Handling symmetric and asymmetric keys
  * **Asymmetric encryption:**
 By default Pulsar supports asymmetric key encryption using ECDSA/RSA keypair to encrypt session key, as a result there is no need to share the secret with everyone.
-The public key is used by the producers to encrypt and produce the session key.
-Only the person with the private key(in this case the consumer) will be able to decrypt the symmetric key which is used to decrypt the message.
+The public key is used by the producers to encrypt session key and send it as part of message header.
+Only the person with the private key(in this case the consumer) will be able to decrypt the session key which is used to decrypt the message.
  * **Symmetric encryption:**
 Dynamically generated symmetric "AES/GCM/NoPadding" key is used to encrypt messages.
 However, pulsar does not support symmetric key encryption to encrypt session key.